Delray Beach in Palm Beach County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Architecture

 Location.
 26° 28.205′ N, 80° 4.388′ W. Marker is in Delray Beach, Florida, in Palm Beach County.
-Marker is at the intersection of North Swinton Avenue and Northeast 5th Street, on the right when traveling north on North Swinton Avenue.
+It is at the intersection of North Swinton Avenue and Northeast 5th Street, on the right when traveling north on North Swinton Avenue.
 Touch for map.
 Marker is in this post office area: Delray Beach FL 33444, United States of America.
 Touch for directions.

 Related marker.
 Click here for another marker that is related to this marker.

-Photographed By Tim Fillmon, July 13, 2016
+Photographed by Tim Fillmon, July 13, 2016

 2. Del-Ida Park Historic District Marker looking down NE 5th Street with royal poinciana tree.

 Credits.
 This page was last revised on March 4, 2018.
 It was originally submitted on August 17, 2016, by Tim Fillmon of Webster, Florida.
-This page has been viewed 405 times since then and 21 times this year.
+This page has been viewed 677 times since then and 29 times this year.
 Photos:1, 2. submitted on August 17, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.